benetis/benetis.me/content/posts/ruby/early-returns.md

 greet(UserRole::MODERATOR) # will fail silently
 ```

 It is the problem – this will fail silently.
+Also, there is no `else` to save us.
 We don't get any errors and we don't know that we need to update our function.
 As bad as it gets.

 # Conclusion